smithy-lang/smithy/docs/source/spec/core/selectors.rst

 Neighbors
 =========

-The *current* shapes evaluated by a selector is changed using a :token:`selector_neighbor` token.
+The *current shapes* evaluated by a selector are changed using a :token:`selector_neighbor` token.